CliquePH: Higher-Order Information for Graph Neural Networks through Persistent Homology on Clique Graphs: Experiments

 \paragraph{Performance on Benchmark Datasets.} We now investigate the effect of CliquePH layer on standard benchmark datasets making use of node attributes.
 We use the same datasets used for the structure-based experiments, except for MNIST, which does not have node attributes.
 Results are shown in Table \ref{tab:benchmarks}.
 We notice that CliquePH can significantly improve the performance of GNNs even in the presence of rich feature information, while this is not the case for TOGL.
 In fact, the average performance improvement across datasets for CliquePH is always positive (while for TOGL it is negative for the GIN model) and in $90\%$ of the cases, the addition of CliquePH improves the performance of the baseline GNN, with improvements of up to $31\%$.
 As above, we notice that in the majority of cases, the results for CliquePH have a lower variance than the ones for TOGL, highlighting the increased stability of our method.

 \paragraph{Ablation Study.}

 We investigate the effects of the position of the CliquePH layer inside a GNN architecture, and the maximum dimension $r$ of the lifted clique graphs.
 We provide below an overview of the results and we refer to Appendix \ref{app:full_ablation} for the full results.
+Furthermore, in Appendix \ref{app:deepset} we compare against a version CliquePH with static (non-learnable) embedding functions for the persistence diagrams, instead of (learnable) DeepSet networks, to highlight the benefits provided by the latter.
 We start by considering a 4-layer GNN, with 3 message passing layers and 1 CliquePH layer, and we change the position of the latter.
 We consider the structure-based scenario to exclude the influence of node features.
 Results are shown in Figure \ref{fig:ablation_res} (Left) for the DD dataset (other datasets are in the Appendix).
 We notice that the effects are highly dataset dependent: for DD using CliquePH as the first layer is more effective, while, e.g., for Enzymes the best performance is when the layer is 3rd, similar to PROTEINS.
 We then consider a GNN with a number of layers that vary from 1 to 5 and with CliquePH as the last layer.
 Results are shown in Figure \ref{fig:ablation_res} (Center).
 Again we notice that the performance is highly dependent on the dataset, as for DD there is little change in performance for different numbers of layers, while, e.g., for ENZYMES it is important to have 2 to 4 layers prior to CliquePH.
 On IMDB-B we notice how the addition of CliquePH significantly increases performance even for a 1-layer architecture.
 Finally, we notice how in \textit{all} cases the addition of CliquePH always leads to performance improvements.
 Finally, we apply CliquePH with a maximum dimension of the lifted clique graphs varying from 3 to 5 on the DD dataset.
 Results are shown in Figure \ref{fig:ablation_res} (Right).
 We observe that tuning this parameter is important to avoid overfitting.
 These results suggest that tuning the position of CliquePH, and the value of $r$, is important to obtain the best results, and that CliquePH always leads to performance improvements when no node features are available.